KoRIOz675/DnD_Enhanced_Edition/README.md

 ## Art

-I do not own the rights for the images used in the book.
+I do not own the rights for the images used in the books.
 Those images are property of their creators and owners.
-I respect the property and talent of the artists, so all images used in this book is theoretically an hand-made one.
-If you detect an AI-made image, please tell me so I can change it.
+I respect the property and talent of the artists, so all images used in the books is theoretically an hand-made one.
+If you detect an AI-made image, please tell me so I can remove it.

 ㅤ